How to Make a Self-Care Box for Anxiety + What to Include/ Gifts for People With Anxiety

-Look around you and name 5 things you can see, 5 things you can hear, 5 things you can taste, 5 things you can smell, and 5 things you can feel.
+Look around you and name 1 thing you can see, 1 things you can hear, 1 thing you can taste, 1 thing you can smell, and 1 thing you can feel.

-When it comes to the “5 things you can smell”, aromatherapy is the best!
+When it comes to the thing you can smell, aromatherapy is the best!

 Essential oils help alleviate stress and have an instantaneous effect on our mood and our emotions.
 And they are an essential thing to include in your anxiety self-care kit.

-Lavender, orange, and frankincense are some of the best essential oils for stress & anxiety … and they are all included in this awesome box set (+7 more!), along with a diffuser.
+Lavender, lemongrass, and peppermint are some of the best essential oils for stress, anxiety and headaches.

 Listening to music decreases the psychobiological stress response.